Digital Markets, Competition and Consumers Act 2024

 Overview

-This bill amends the Consumer Rights Act 2015 to introduce new requirements for secondary ticketing websites.
-These changes aim to protect consumers from inflated prices and misleading information when buying resold tickets for events.
+This bill amends the Consumer Rights Act 2015 to introduce new regulations for secondary ticketing facilities (websites and platforms that resell tickets).
+These regulations aim to increase transparency and protect consumers from fraud and inflated prices.

 Description

-The bill adds a new clause (92A) to the Consumer Rights Act 2015, regulating secondary ticketing platforms.
-Key requirements include:
+The amendment adds a new clause (92A) to the Consumer Rights Act 2015, imposing several requirements on secondary ticketing platforms:

-• Proof of Purchase/Title: Resellers must prove they legitimately own the tickets before listing them.
+- Proof of Purchase/Title: Resellers must provide proof of legitimate purchase or ownership of tickets before listing them.

-• Sales Limits: Resellers can't list more tickets than they could legally buy from the original seller.
+- Sales Limits: Platforms cannot allow resellers to list more tickets than they legally obtained from the primary seller.

-• Transparent Pricing: The original face value of the ticket and the reseller's name and address must be clearly displayed.
+- Transparency: The original face value of the ticket and the reseller's name and address must be clearly displayed on the initial view of the ticket listing, without abbreviation or hidden elements.

-• Overseas Sellers: Secondary ticketing websites must make it clear to overseas traders selling to UK consumers that they are subject to UK law.
+- Overseas Sellers: The bill clarifies that overseas businesses selling tickets to UK consumers and advertising within the UK are subject to UK law.

 Government Spending